WyattCast44/statix/tests/example-app/resources/content/post.blade.md

 # {{ $page->matter('title') }}

-I like to make things too.
+I like to make things